We Expect More Than Ever From Retail Workers, But Many Realities Of The Work Are Unchanged

 But despite this jacking up of expectations and experience, retail workers' compensation — characterized by low wages and insufficient hours — are not keeping up.

-Part-time wages at Rachel’s Sweaty Betty location range from $13 - $15 USD an hour (minimum wage in California is $11 USD, and the industry standard for hourly retail wage earners in December of 2018 was $19.26 USD/hour).
-Sweaty Betty confirmed this was standard, and wages in its Los Angeles locations go up to $16 USD/hour.
-Working 40 hours a week would mean a yearly salary of $27,000 - $31,200 USD.
+Part-time wages at Rachel’s Sweaty Betty location range from $13 - $15 an hour (minimum wage in California is $11, and the industry standard for hourly retail wage earners in December of 2018 was $19.26/hour).
+Sweaty Betty confirmed this was standard, and wages in its Los Angeles locations go up to $16/hour.
+Working 40 hours a week would mean a yearly salary of $27,000 - $31,200.
 But only full-time employees like Rachel are guaranteed 40 hours a week; part-time workers are allotted much less, and oftentimes have to split a set number of hours among everyone.

 Advertisement